 The Board of Editors consists of law professors, judges, and lawyers who specialize

 in family law.
-The Board of Editors is responsible for soliciting choosing topics
+The Board of Editors is responsible for choosing topics

-for publication and finding authors to write articles on those topics.
+for publication and finding authors to write those articles.
 The Editor

 in Chief serves as the Chair of the Board of Editors.

 Second and third year students are eligible to be members of the FLQ.
 New members to the FLQ will be considered Junior Members (JM); members who have spent one year as a Junior Member will be considered Senior Members (SM).
 There will be one position available to an SM to become the student Editor in Chief, and there will be one or two positions available to an SM to become an Executive Research Editor.
 The student Editor in Chief and the student Executive Research Editor(s) may be eligible for scholarship money that is awarded by the ABA each year.